StrangeBeeCorp/docs/docs/includes/preliminary-checks-hot-backup.md

 nodetool status
 ```

+Nodes should be marked as `UN` (Up/Normal).

 For Elasticsearch, ensure the cluster health is green:

 ```bash
 curl -X GET "http://127.0.0.1:9200/_cluster/health?pretty"
 ```

+Status `green` means the cluster is healthy and fully functional.
+Other statuses include `yellow`, indicating some replicas are missing but data is still available, and `red`, indicating some data is unavailable.

+If you notice any data inconsistencies, refer to the section titled [Resolve any data inconsistencies](#resolve-any-data-inconsistencies).

 #### Review system logs